kyma-project/control-plane/docs/provisioner/provisioning-api.md

 These are the basic assumptions for the API design:

 - Cluster provisioning and Kyma installation is considered an atomic operation.
-- Provisioning, deprovisioning, upgrade, and Runtime Agent reconnecting is uniquely identified by operation ID.
+- Provisioning, deprovisioning, upgrade, and Runtime Agent reconnecting is uniquely identified by the operation ID.
 - Runtime is uniquely identified by RuntimeID.
 - Before you provision the Runtime, register it in Director API.
 Use RuntimeID returned from Director in Provisioner API.
 - Only one asynchronous operation can be in progress on a given Runtime.